Brazil’s AML/CTF Supervisors

 Council for Financial Activities Control (COAF)

 Council for Financial Activities Control (COAF) is the Brazilian financial intelligence unit for anti-money laundering/combating the financing of terrorism.
-Its primary objective is to regulate financial institutions, enact and enforce sanction policies, investigate suspicious transactions, and monitor any clients or ac counts that pose a serious risk to Brazil’s financial sector.
+Its primary objective is to regulate financial institutions, enact and enforce sanctions policies, investigate suspicious transactions, and monitor any clients or ac counts that pose a serious risk to Brazil’s financial sector.

 The COAF is vested with technical and operational autonomy and is administratively connected to the Brazil Central Bank (BCB).